temporalio/documentation/docs/server/multi-cluster.md

 </CustomWarning>

 This guide introduces Temporal's Multi-cluster Replication capabilities.
 You can set this up with `tctl admin cluster upsert-remote-cluster` command.
-A two -cluster-setup example can be found in below section [Cluster setup](#Cluster-setup)
+A two-cluster-setup example can be found in below section [Cluster setup](#Cluster-setup)

 ## Overview